qr kod na stranku

 Wuppertal in its present borders was formed in 1929 by merging the industrial cities of Barmen and Elberfeld with the communities Vohwinkel, Ronsdorf, Cronenberg, Langerfeld and Beyenburg.
 The initial name Barmen-Elberfeld was changed in a 1930 referendum to Wuppertal (“Wupper Valley”).

-neighbours: Oberbergischer Kreis, Ennepe-Ruhr-Kreis, Mettmann, Solingen, Remscheid
+Neighbours: Oberbergischer Kreis, Ennepe-Ruhr-Kreis, Mettmann, Solingen, Remscheid

-Suggested citation: Michal Páleník: EU regions - Wuppertal - DEA1A, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DEA1A
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Wuppertal – DEA1A, IZ Bratislava, retrieved from: https://www.iz.sk/PDEA1A, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DEA1A